qirangalaxy/discussion_AI_explainability-data_bias/README.md

 ### 2. Recognizing and Minimizing Data Bias: The Ethical Imperative
+ALthough sample selection bias and inductive bias are also important to be mitigated, personally speaking, elimination of data bias, which is implicitly shown and is hard to be detected, is relatively more challenging

 ### Risks of Non-compliance:
 - raise public concerns and arguments regarding fairness, ethics, and effectiveness;